nop33/si/src/content/blog/risks-and-opportunities-from-biotechnology-a-short-brief/index.md

     page: jacob-arbeid/index
 isHighlighted: false
 ---
 The last few years have witnessed exciting developments in the field of biotechnology, driven in part by the machine learning revolution.
-However, as the Covid-19 pandemic shows, humanity is vulnerable to biological threats, natural or anthropogenic in origin.
+However, as the Covid-19 pandemic shows, humanity is vulnerable to biological threats, whether natural or anthropogenic in origin.

-To assist in educating international policy actors on the need for sustainable technological development, we're publishing a short brief that can serve as a reference point for our policy partners.
+To assist international policy actors in the development of sustainable technological development, we're publishing a short brief as a reference.
 As well as constituting a guide to understanding recent rapid developments in synthetic biotechnology (specifically synthetic genomics), we will also continually update this document to maintain it as a living repository of key developments.

 ### Risks and opportunities from biotechnology